 Volatile Markets Make Decree Wording Matter

 The wording of your divorce decree matters – a lot!!
 As it relates to your finances, the wording can have a significant impact.

 In the earlier example, we were talking about dividing a $400,000 investment account equally, so each party would get $200,000.
 If the settlement agreement specifically states that $200,000 is awarded to one of the parties and the market increases by 10% from when the account was originally valued, then one of the parties will not benefit from the appreciation in the market and the other party will realize the benefit on the full $400,000.
 Thus, one party would receive $200,000 and the other party would receive $240,000.
 The opposite is also true.
 If the market were to decline 10% and the dollar amount was stated, one party would still get their $200,000 while the other would receive $160,000.

-You can see why the wording is so important.
+You can see why the wording of an economic divorce is so important.
 If the intention is for the account to be divided in half, then be sure your agreement says so and does not use a specific dollar amount.
 Language around how market gains and losses should be handled should also be included.
 It can often take months for all accounts to divided following a divorce and there can be significant market fluctuation from the date of division listed in your agreement to the date in which your assets are divided.